A deep learning framework for jointly solving transient Fokker-Planck equations with arbitrary parameters and initial distributions: Numerical experiments

 The normalization loss is calculated on a grid of $50^2=2500$ states covering the square state domain $[-5, 5]\times [-5, 5]$.
 The ADAM algorithm is utilized to optimize the autoencoder with the learning rate 0.0002 and the batch size $B_\text{AE}=700$ for $10^6$ batches.
 The reconstruction results are shown in Fig.~\ref{fig:gmd_encoder}.

 Figure~\ref{fig:gmd_encoder}(a) demonstrates 6 GMDs and their reconstructions by the autoencoder.
 Figures~\ref{fig:gmd_encoder}(a1)-(a3) show that GMDs with 2 or 4 components with various weights and SDs can be well reconstructed.
 Impressively, Fig.~\ref{fig:gmd_encoder}(a4) indicates that the autoencoder can be applied to GMDs with 7 components, while the training set only consists of GMDs with 5 components.
 Due to the convexity-preserving embedding in Eq.~(\ref{eq:condition_convex_1}), the autoencoder can effectively generalize to more complex distributions, such as the 10-component GMD in Fig.~\ref{fig:gmd_encoder}(a5) and the transient GMD in Fig.~\ref{fig:gmd_encoder}(a6).
 However, the reconstruction qualities are considerably poor, indicating that for unseen distributions with many Gaussian components, generalization is limited when they differ significantly from the training set.
-This observation suggests that the training set of the autoencoder should also include the plausible transient distributions of the stochastic systems, motivating our autoencoder loss $L_\text{AE}$ in Eq.~(\ref{eq:total_loss}), which considers both the IGMS $\widehat{K}$ and the TGMS $\widehat{K}(T_\text{INIT})$.
+This observation suggests that the training set of the autoencoder should also include the plausible transient distributions of the stochastic systems, motivating our autoencoder loss $L_\text{AE}$ in Eq.~(\ref{eq:total_loss}), which considers both the IGMS $\widehat{\mathcal{K}}$ and the TGMS $\widehat{\mathcal{K}}(T_\text{INIT})$.

-In Fig.~\ref{fig:gmd_encoder}(b), the $50$-D embedding space of the GMD autoencoder is visualized by processing 20,000 Gaussian distributions $\mathcal{N}([\mu_1,\mu_2]^\top,\text{diag}\{\sigma_1^2,\sigma_2^2\})$ with random means $\mu_1,\mu_2\in[-2, 2]$ and SDs $\sigma_1,\sigma_2\in[0.1, 0.5]$, applying the principal component analysis (PCA), and plotting the several main principal components (PCs) of the embedding vectors $\mathbf{h}$.
-Figure~\ref{fig:gmd_encoder}(b1) shows that the embedding space is arch-shaped.
+In Fig.~\ref{fig:gmd_encoder}(b), the $50$-D embedding space of the GMD autoencoder is visualized by processing 20,000 Gaussian distributions $\mathcal{N}([\mu_1,\mu_2]^\top,\text{diag}\{\sigma_1^2,\sigma_2^2\})$ with random means $\mu_1,\mu_2\in[-2, 2]$ and SDs $\sigma_1,\sigma_2\in[0.1, 0.5]$, then applying the principal component analysis (PCA), and finally plotting the first several principal components (PCs) of the embedding vectors $\mathbf{h}$.
+Figure~\ref{fig:gmd_encoder}(b1) shows that the embeddings of these individual Gaussians form the boundary of the convex hull, whose interior corresponds to the multi-component Gaussians.
 The coloring in Figs.~\ref{fig:gmd_encoder}(b1) and (b2) indicates that the leading 1st and 2nd PCs represent the means $\mu_1$ and $\mu_2$ of the Gaussian distributions.
-In contrast, the SDs $\sigma_1$ and $\sigma_2$ that describe the randomness are mainly reflected in the later PCs with less variances, as shown in Fig~\ref{fig:gmd_encoder}(b3).
+In contrast, the SDs $\sigma_1$ and $\sigma_2$ that describe the randomness are mainly reflected in the later PCs with smaller variance, as shown in Fig~\ref{fig:gmd_encoder}(b3).

 Figure~\ref{fig:gmd_encoder}(b) also details the embeddings of three groups of continuously changing distributions, defined as follows